 Did you know that Canyonlands is bear country?
 Black bears wander into the park from nearby mountains, and have been spotted in The Needles, The Maze and along the Colorado River.

 People have explored canyon country on horseback for many years.
 However, due to concerns about disease transmission from stock to wild animals, special regulations apply for visitors wishing to ride in the park.

-Introduction to the two theories on how Upheaval Dome came to be as well as trail and safety information for this popular hike.
-Includes basic map.
+Introduction to the two hypotheses on how Upheaval Dome came to be.